bh1428/git/README.md

   * `pre-commit`:
     * check for .gitattributes settings

-Configure by cloning the repo and then something like: `git config --system core.hooksPath /path/to/git/hooks`
+Configure hooks by cloning the repo and then something like: `git config --system core.hooksPath /path/to/git/hooks`

+## utils
+  * `git_sync.py`: backup (pull) GitHub repositories to a (non-bare) local copy.